ztyyLV/web-twain-docs/faq/detect-paper-on-flatbed.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Can the Dynamic Web TWAIN SDK detect whether paper exists on the flatbed?
+title: Can the Dynamic Web TWAIN SDK detect whether papers exist on the flatbed?
 keywords: Dynamic Web TWAIN, Capture/ Image Source, detect paper, flatbed
-breadcrumbText: Can the Dynamic Web TWAIN SDK detect whether paper exists on the flatbed?
+breadcrumbText: Can the Dynamic Web TWAIN SDK detect whether papers exist on the flatbed?
-description: Can the Dynamic Web TWAIN SDK detect whether paper exists on the flatbed?
+description: Can the Dynamic Web TWAIN SDK detect whether papers exist on the flatbed?
 ---

-# Capture/ Image Source
+# Capture/Image Source

-## Can the Dynamic Web TWAIN SDK detect whether paper exists on the flatbed?
+## Can the Dynamic Web TWAIN SDK detect whether papers exist on the flatbed?

 Yes.
 You can use <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_Acquire.html#iffeederloaded" target="_blank">IfFeederLoaded</a> API to inspect whether papers are loaded in the feeder of your current scanner.
 Before calling this API, please use <a href="https://www.dynamsoft.com/web-twain/docs/info/api/WebTwain_Acquire.html#ifpaperdetectable" target="_blank">IfPaperDetectable</a> to inspect whether your current scanner hardware has a sensor to detect papers.

-Code Example -
+Code Example:

 ```javascript
 DWObject.SelectSource();